Yue-Hao14/DivvyUp-Group-Project/feature_list.md

 ## 2. Friends (partial CRUD)

 * Logged in user can view their friends list on their profile page
-* Logged in users can search other users, add a friend and friends list will be updated on both sides
+* Logged in users can add a friend and friends list will be updated on both sides
 * Logged in user can unfriend another user in their friends list and friends list will be updated on both sides